JoaoMarra/SectionedRecyclerView/README.md

 # SectionedRecyclerView
-Easy lib for sectioned Recycler View with stick header
+Easy lib for sectioned Recycler View with stick header.
+Works with LinearLayout (Vertical) and GridLayout.

 # Add to project